 Expenditure on capital items cannot be deducted from taxable profits in full along with day to day expenditure but for certain items of plant and equipment and vehicles (and some other categories) Revenue & Customs allow a deduction from taxable income up to a given percentage which varies according to the class of item and whether the item was acquired in the current year but can be up to 100%.
-In 2008 a new £50,000 Annual Investment Allowance was introduced.
-Allowances are typically 20%, on a reducing balance basis for the excess over this and for balances on the Plant and Machinery Pool brought forward.
+From January 2016 there will be an Annual Investment Allowance (AIA) of £200,000.
+Allowances beyond the AIA are typically 18%, on a reducing balance basis for the excess over this and for balances on the Plant and Machinery Pool brought forward.
 This area is becoming increasingly technical but careful breakdown of expenditure can result in considerable tax deductions.

-Typical items available for capital allowances would be :
+Typical items available for capital allowances would be: